Kong vs Tyk vs Envoy for microservices

 per_try_timeout: 1s

-Connection pool exhaustion is the primary failure mode during latency spikes.
-Upstream connection limits must be explicitly tuned to prevent queue buildup.
+Connection pool exhaustion is the primary failure mode during latency spikes, not CPU saturation.

 |---|---|---|---|